 From Negril to Ocho Rios: 3 hours’ drive.

 Cruisers docking at Ocho Rios will have plenty of time to climb the falls.
-A 10-minute drive from the port and your adventure is underway.
+After a 10-minute drive from the port, your adventure will be underway!

-If you’re docking at Montego Bay, Port Antonio, or Falmouth ports completing the climb is still possible.
+If you’re docking at the ports in Montego Bay, Port Antonio, or Falmouth, you’ll still have the opportunity to complete the climb.
 However, your commute will be slightly longer, so be sure to budget additional time into your schedule.

-Capturing the moment is what allows memories to live on, however, we wouldn’t advise you to bring along a fancy digital single-lens reflex camera.
-It will likely get wet and damaged.
-A simple point and shoot HD waterproof camera will do the trick.
-These will allow you to create stress-free happy-snaps along the way, but If you didn’t get around to arranging a camera, it’s not a lost opportunity.
-Be sure to don your best smile at all times, as you never know when a falls employed photographer may cross your path.
-Be warned, they will charge you a small fee for the photograph should you want copies.
+Capturing the moment is what allows great memories to live on, but we wouldn’t advise you to bring a fancy camera to enjoy the falls.
+It will likely get wet or damaged.
+A simple point-and-shoot HD waterproof camera will allow you to create stress-free snaps along the way.
+If you forgot to bring a camera, it’s not a lost opportunity.
+Be sure to don your best smile at all times because you never know when a Falls-employed photographer may cross your path.
+Be warned, though, that they will charge you a small fee for the photograph if you want a copy to take home.

-Who knew that waterfalls were so fascinating and provide hours of entertainment at the same time?
-Ocho Rios is full of surprises.
-More than just luxurious beaches, crystal clear ocean waters, and sunny days filled with rum punch, Dunn’s River Falls is definitely not to be missed on your next trip to Jamaica.
+Who knew that waterfalls were so fascinating and could provide hours of entertainment at the same time?
+Ocho Rios is full of surprises, and it’s more than just luxurious beaches, crystal clear ocean water, and sunny days filled with rum punch.
+Dunn’s River Falls in Ocho Rios is definitely not something you want to miss on your next trip to Jamaica.